Greek Farro Salad with Kozani Spiced Feta

 1 teaspoon honey

-Preheat the oven to 400˚ F. Cut the tomatoes in half lengthwise & pile them in the center of a rimmed baking sheet.
-Drizzle them with the oil & use your hands to toss them gently, coating them (and the pan with oil).
+Preheat the oven to 400˚ F. Cut the tomatoes in half lengthwise and pile them in the center of a rimmed baking sheet.
+Drizzle them with the oil and use your hands to toss them gently, coating them (and the pan with oil).
 Arrange the tomatoes, cut side up, in a single layer.
-Crush the oregano & sprinkle it over the tomatoes.
-Sprinkle them with salt, then drizzle the honey over them.
-Roast for 40–45 minutes, until the tomatoes are almost collapsed & have caramelized edges.
+Crush the oregano between your fingers and sprinkle it over the tomatoes.
+Sprinkle them with salt and drizzle the honey over them.
+Roast for 40–45 minutes, until the tomatoes are almost collapsed and have caramelized edges.
 Let them cool to room temperature before using.
-They can be made up to a day ahead.
+The tomatoes can be made up to a day ahead.

 Kozani Spice Marinated Feta Cheese

 7 ounces Greek sheep’s or goat’s milk feta cheese, drained